-DEBBIE STEWART, RECORDING SECRETARY
+DONNA KING, RECORDING SECRETARY

-RESOLUTION 2020-25
+RESOLUTION 2023-24

-RESOLUTION OF THE RIVER TO SEA TRANSPORTATION PLANNING ORGANIZATION REAFFIRMING THE POLICY FOR ESTABLISHING AND MAINTAINING TRANSPORTATION PRIORITY PROJECTS development of the urbanized area; and
+RESOLUTION OF THE RIVER TO SEA TRANSPORTATION PLANNING ORGANIZATION RESTATING THE POLICY FOR ESTABLISHING AND MAINTAINING TRANSPORTATION PRIORITY PROJECTS

 WHEREAS, Florida Statutes 339.175; 23 U.S.C.
 134; and 49 U.S.C.
-5303 require that every urbanized area with a population of 50,000 or more, as a condition to the receipt of federal capital or operating assistance, shall have a continuing, cooperative, and comprehensive transportation planning process that results in plans and programs consistent with the comprehensively planned
+5303 require that every urbanized area with a population of 50,000 or more, as a condition to the receipt of federal capital or operating assistance, shall have a continuing, cooperative, and comprehensive transportation planning process that results in plans and programs consistent with the comprehensively planned development of the urbanized area; and